10 Signs of an Unhealthy Gut and What to Do About It

 6. Regular Breakouts

 If you suffer from unexplained acne that refuses to calm down no matter what expensive cream or treatment you try, it might be time to look at your gut.
 Acne has been associated with a gut disorder called small intestinal bacterial overgrowth (SIBO).
-Leaky gut may also allow bacteria to travel outside of your gut, causing widespread inflammation and eventually seeking your skin as an exit point.
+A leaky gut may also allow bacteria to travel outside of your gut, causing widespread inflammation and eventually seeking your skin as an exit point.

 7. Hormone Imbalance